Annual Awards Nominations

-Cadet of the Year must be nominated on CAPF 58 (signed by the Unit Commander) and sent to Lt Col Shannon Bauer in 3 copies (including the original) and the following documentation:
+Cadet of the Year must be nominated on CAPF 58 (signed by the Unit Commander) and sent to Lt Col Shannon Bauer in PDF file format and include the following documentation:

 WILBUR COFFIN MEMORIAL AWARD is for an individual NOT assigned to the Cadet Programs, who promotes, assists, participates in the Cadet Program and provides solution to cadet problems.